some-ip-com/open-someip-spec/src/someip-rpc.rst

 Events, notification events, and Fire&Forget methods shall use session handling if required by the application.

-This could be for example because of functional safety reasons or because SOME/IP-TP is required.
+This could be for example because of functional safety reasons or because SOME/IP-TP is required (see SOME/IP-TP).

 .. feat_req:: ⓘ
     :id: feat_req_someip_668